What Kind of Roof Do I Have? A Comprehensive Guide

 Why Roof Type Matters for Repair Decisions

 1. Material-Specific Repairs: Different roofing materials require distinct repair techniques.
 For example, repairing an asphalt shingle roof typically involves replacing individual shingles, while a metal roof may need patching or panel replacements.
-Knowing your roof type ensures the correct materials and methods are used, preventing further damage.
+Knowing your roof type ensures the right materials and methods are used, preventing further damage.

 Consider these examples for clarity: